xstevenyung/fresh-seo/README.md

 # Fresh SEO 🍋

-The fastest way ⚡️ to create sitemap in your Deno [Fresh project](https://fresh.deno.dev/) project 🍋
+The fastest way ⚡️ to create sitemaps in your Deno [Fresh project](https://fresh.deno.dev/) project 🍋

 ## Getting started

-To get started, run the init command at the root of your project
+To get started, run the init command at the root of your project.

 ```bash
 deno run --allow-read --allow-write https://deno.land/x/fresh_seo/init.ts
 ```

-You should now have a new file `./routes/sitemap.xml.ts`;
+A new file `./routes/sitemap.xml.ts` should have been created.

-You should now have a basic `sitemap.xml` available at `http://localhost:8000/sitemap.xml`.
+A basic `sitemap.xml` should be available at `http://localhost:8000/sitemap.xml`.

 ## How does it work?

-Fresh SEO automatically map out **static** routes in your Fresh project so you don't have to do anything for basic routes.
+Fresh SEO automatically maps out **static** routes in your Fresh project.
+For basic routes, you do not have to do anything manually.

-But you will still have to map dynamic routes yourself.
+However, you will still have to map dynamic routes yourself!

 ```diff
 // ./routes/sitemap.xml.ts